This ebook is a gift from MyEvent.com and has a value of $29.95.

 BEST STRATEGIES TO INCREASE ATTENDANCE AT YOUR EVENT1.
 Be persistent

 You need to follow up and send reminders to potential guests and participants.
-Sending out regular broadcast emails that includes information on prizes, honored guests or celebrities that will be in attendance gives people more reasons to attend.
+Sending out regular broadcast emails that includes tips on how to raise more money online and set up personal fundraising pages and information such as prizes, honored guests or celebrities that will be in attendance gives people more reasons to attend.
 You also need to encourage people to go and visit the website, register for the event, and spread the word.

 2. Promote the event

 Print and radio ads are a way to promote your event, however, using social media has become the most cost effective and popular way to spread the word.
 You can tweet about the fundraiser to your Twitter followers, or send a broadcast message to your Facebook friends in an instant all directly from your fundraising event website.
 If at all possible get a celebrity to tweet about your event.
 You can create a Facebook event page and share the link on your event website.
 You can also consider forming a Twitter list which is an easy way for people to connect before and after the event.
 MyEvent.com allows you to reach out to your social networks from within your fundraising website with a simple click of your mouse.
-Using Facebook, Twitter, and LinkedIn is one way to create a buzz about your fundraising event.
+Sharing your personal or team donation page link with your network is an efficient way to reach a lot of people and receive online donations Using Facebook, Twitter, and LinkedIn is one way to create a buzz about your fundraising event.
 You should encourage your guests to promote your fundraising event to their social networks.
 With the increasing popularity of social networking, you won't believe how far news of your event can go.

 3. Continuously update the website